GUIDE TO RHODES UNIVERSITY LIBRARY (RUL) SERVICES - 2022

 Library membership and access to Learning Resources

-All registered students and Rhodes University staff are automatically members of the Library.
+All registered students and Rhodes University staff are members of the Library.
 Staff and community members are required to register annually to have access to the library service and facilities.
-For 2021 you will have to send your membership queries to Circulation Desk. or firstname.lastname@example.org.
-New students and new staff members have to activate/set up their library account in order to access online databases and eBooks remotely/off-campus.
+New students and staff members have to activate/set up their library accounts in order to access online databases and eBooks remotely/off-campus.
 To create your library account, click here.
-This short video explains the easy steps to follow in setting up “My Library Account” If you experience problems with login procedures, please contact our Circulation Desk, for learning & research support, visit our Libguides or consult your Faculty Librarian for assistance.
+This short video explains the easy steps to follow in setting up “My Library Account” For all your membership queries and problems with login procedures contact us at Circulation Desk. or email@example.com, for learning & research support, visit our Libguides or consult your Faculty Liaison Librarians

-As a member of the Library, you are entitled to use the vast learning resources that will enhance your learning, teaching and research activities.
-The Library has +- 300 000 volumes of print books onsite, +-700 000 e-books and more than 66 online scholarly databases.
-Access to all learning resources is through the Library’s web page Once you are here, you can search our Library catalogue, using either the exact title or subject keywords.
-The following “Search all” tutorial will explain the search process in details.
-Of the print resources, the short loan is the most heavily used by both staff and students however, due to Covid-19 protocols, there is limited access to most print resources held by the Library.
-To access short loan and other print resources in 2021, you will have to send an email request to the Library Circulation Desk; or directly to email@example.com or firstname.lastname@example.org, in advance, and collect your items on the assigned opening days.
+As a member of the Library, you are entitled to use the vast learning resources that are made available by the Library.
+The Library has +- 300 000 volumes of print books onsite, +-700 000 e-books, and more than 66 online scholarly databases.
+Access to all learning resources is through the Library’s web page Once you are here, you can search our Library catalogue, using either the exact title or subject, or keywords.
+The short loan is the most heavily used by both staff and students.
+The short loan collection includes materials reserved by your lecturers for immediate and short-term access.
+To access short loan resources and other print resources held by the library, you will have to visit the library during opening hours.
+For all access or loan related enquiries, contact our Circulation desk or send an email to firstname.lastname@example.org or directly to email@example.com or firstname.lastname@example.org

-View the new opening hours in 2021 or visit our Library website.
-These hours are subject to change at any time.
-Variations in Library hours, due to specific regulations, Public Holidays and extended times during the examinations, are posted at the main entrance and on the Library’s webpage, social media and e-mail.
+These hours are subject to change at any time, due to specific regulations, Public Holidays, extended times during the examinations, etc. Changes are communicated regularly by posting on the Library entrance, the Library’s webpage, social media, and e-mail.

 The loan schedule of the Main Library is as follows: